8 Biggest (and Necessary) Owner-Operator Expenses

 Non-recourse factoring costs more, but it protects you from non-paying clients.
 Some factoring services only protect you if the client goes bankrupt, while others will cover the cost of virtually all non-payments.
 Non-recourse factoring costs more than recourse factoring, but you will assume less risk.

 Truckstop offers non-recourse factoring that will cover you against all non-payments from approved brokers, as long as you aren’t at fault.
-You’ll pay a flat rate per invoice, and, in most cases, get paid on the same day.
+You’ll pay a flat rate per invoice and get paid faster.

 Transportation management system (TMS) subscription

 A transportation management system, such as the Truckstop ITS Dispatch, dramatically reduces the amount of paperwork you need to manually fill out.
 For a small monthly fee, you’ll be able to automate most of your processing, from single-click invoices to detailed customer agreements to International Fuel Tax Agreement (IFTA) reporting.
 You’ll also be able to bring up detailed reports to help you make smarter business decisions.

 Although expedited payment fees are small, it’s important to account for them in your budget.
 Rather than waiting for a check, the bottom line is that you pay a small percentage of the invoice and receive your money right away.

 Truckstop Pay lets you choose how you get your money from any broker who also uses Pay.
 For a fee of just 2.99%, you can get paid within 24hrs through ACH bank account payment, fuel card payment, or wire transfer.
 Note that this is different from factoring, as you will receive your money when the broker pays the invoice.